alexeilebedev/openacr/txt/tut2.md

     dmmeta.ctype  ctype:test.Project
     EOF

-We then modify the ssimfile table so that each ssimfile has related ctype.
+We then modify the ssimfile table so that each ssimfile has a related ctype, because we want all ssimfiles to be mappable to C++.
-This is analogous to the `partproj` relation.
+(This is analogous to the `partproj` relation).

     $ cat > data/dmmeta/ssimfile.ssim << EOF
     dmmeta.ssimfile  ssimfile:dmmeta.ssimfile ctype:dmmeta.Ssimfile